World War II and American animation: Training and instructional animation

 Animation was co-opted in the 1940s for training purposes.
 Disney produced Four Methods of Flush Riveting for Lockheed Martin's engineers.
 The Army Air Force, Navy, and Bureau of Aeronautics also commissioned and supervised films.
 Animations were written to train pilots and ground crewmen about The Occluded Fronts, Thunderstorms, and The Warm Front.
 Because of the sensitive content displayed in Aircraft Wood Repair, the word “RESTRICTED” was the first word displayed in the film which discussed the type of glue used for wooden aircraft.
 Other films made to help train pilots included Theory of the C-1 AUTOPILOT: Part One Basic Principles which introduced pilots to the autopilot function which was new to aircraft at the time.
 Wings Engines Fuselage Tail was a short film that taught servicemen how to best identify aircraft quickly.
 The Navy did a similar film called The 3-Point System which trained servicemen how to identify U.S. cruisers.
 Rules of the Nautical Road was a naval training film geared towards officers that recreated a historical catastrophe, which was meant to encourage officers to study nautical rules and principles.

 The most elaborate training film, Disney's Stop That Tank!, was commissioned by the Canadian Directorate of Military Training.
 This 21-minute full-color cartoon was intended for Canadian infantrymen assigned the Boys anti-tank rifle.
-The first few minutes of the cartoon depict Hitler and his tanks being defeated by Allies using the new rifle.
+The first few minutes of the cartoon depict Hitler and his tanks being defeated by the Allies using the new rifle.
 The film continues in a largely more serious vein, showing how the weapon is to be used and cleaned.

 The regular G.I. was also a target of animation and many films directed toward him explicitly instructed him on how to behave.
 Those in the Army and Marine Corps were familiar with the names Private Snafu and Lance Corporal Schmuckatelli.
 These fictional characters gave soldiers safety briefs.
 One film titled Snafuperman depicts a G.I., Private Snafu, who disdains studying and reading.
 He is given special powers but uses them to the almost detriment of the United States because he did not study and know the difference between his own side and the enemy.
 At the conclusion of the film, he recognizes the need for an education.
 The appropriately titled film Booby Traps uses Private Snafu to show the dangers and the caution needed to be taken in the case of such malicious devices.
 Spies once again portrays Private Snafu acting counter to what he has been told.
-The intoxicated G.I. gives secrets to a beautiful woman who is really a Nazi spy.
+The intoxicated G.I. gives secrets to a woman who is really a Nazi spy.
 Through the information he gives her, the Germans are able to bomb the ship Private Snafu is traveling on, sending him to hell.